AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/03-HTTP-HTTPS/README.md

 Headers – Extra info like browser type, content type, etc.

 Body (optional) – Only in some methods like POST (contains data to send)

+⚠️ Important:
+HTTP is not secure.

+Data sent through HTTP is not encrypted.

+Anyone can intercept or modify the data (like passwords or personal info).